pestphp/docs/custom-helpers.md

 })
 ```

+> **Note:** If your helper creates a custom expectation, you should write a dedicated [custom expectation](/docs/custom-expectations) instead.

-If your test helpers are utilized throughout your test suite, you have the alternative of keeping them in either `tests/Pest.php` or `tests/Helpers.php`, which will be automatically loaded by Pest.
+If your test helpers are utilized throughout your test suite, you may define them within `tests/Pest.php` or `tests/Helpers.php`, which will be automatically loaded by Pest.

 ```php
 use App\Clients\PaymentClient;